petarturukalo/rpibld/README.md

 the mini UART transmit line.
 See `bld/uart.h:uart_init()` for info on the serial parameters that the receiver is required to match.

-If an error occurs  after the bootloader jumps to the kernel (i.e. after the bootloader logs that it is jumping to the kernel) then the kernel can be configured to log its output over a serial console.
-This serial console shall use the same mini UART that the bootloader uses, and so must be configured with the same transmitter parameters as in the bootloader.
+If an error occurs after the bootloader jumps to the kernel (i.e. after the bootloader logs that it is jumping to the kernel) then you may see output logged to the consoles, monitor and/or serial.
+If a serial console is used then it shall use the same mini UART as the bootloader, and so must be configured with the same transmitter parameters as in the bootloader.
 This can be achieved with kernel command-line parameters `console=ttyS0,115200` and `8250.nr_uarts=1`.

-If the error occurs before the serial console is initialised then you may still not see any output.
+If the error occurs before the consoles are initialised then you may still not see any output.
-A work around for this is to use the `earlycon` command-line param, e.g.
+A work around for this is to use the `earlycon` command-line param for early serial output, e.g.
 `ignore_loglevel keep_bootcon earlycon=uart8250,mmio32,0xfe215040`.
 Ensure kernel config
 `CONFIG_SERIAL_EARLYCON=y` is also set.